-We're working hard so we can keep supporting you through this difficult time.
+We're working hard so we can keep supporting you.

-Our telephone lines can be very busy and you may find it more difficult to get through to us, but please bear with us.
+Our telephone lines can be very busy and you may find it difficult to get through to us. we ask you to bear with us.

 We hope you and your family are staying as safe and well as possible and we're sorry for any inconvenience.

 We are offering a mental health self-help program called SilverCloud, where you can instantly access materials which have been shown to have a positive impact on depression, anxiety and stress.

 You can log into the program from any device as often as you want, and we'll regularly support you as you work through the materials.
 Once you have completed the program, you will still be able to access the information in your account for up to a year.

 Unfortunately SilverCloud is only available in English at the moment.
 If you'd like to access our services but don't speak English, please complete the Healthy Minds referral form and we will contact you to arrange an interpreter.

 You can access our service by completing our online form.
 We'll get in touch with you shortly after you complete the form.